blaze-b/mc-ui-demo-trainer/docs/interactive-web-design.md

     4. Uppercase for short headings
     5. Sentence casing
     6. Always Left aligned
-    7. Dont use less than 11 px for body copy
+    7. Don't use less than 11 px for body copy
     8. Icons
-        - It supports content scannability
+        - It supports content scalability
         - It should appear related to each other and belong to the same set
         - Test icons on various backgrounds and for cultural appropriateness
         - Line Weights should be considered